FrankSu1996/Algorithm-Visualizations/README.md

 1. Improve Breadth-First Search performance
 2. Implement dynamic placement of start and finish nodes
 3. Add option to add weighted walls. (currently nodes are all same distance between each other)

+* Known bugs: There is currently a small bug regarding wall placements and start/finish node placements.
+Sometimes, even when the left-mouse click is released, the onMouseUp() event listener is not firing properly.
+If this happens, simply click once anywhere.
+To avoid this, simply perform drag-and-drop operations slowly.
+Not sure why this is happening :(